floweredscarf/su25/labs/lab20/index.md

 it's different than your card-sorting algorithm of the previous step, explain why.

-Afterwards, discuss with your partner and roughly describe an algorithm to formalize your sort.
+Afterwards, discuss with a partner and roughly describe an algorithm to formalize your sort.
 Can you tell if one is faster than the other?
 How so?

 ## Insertion Sort